henrik/thepugautomatic.com-eleventy/src/site/posts/2020-07-11-optimising-data-over-the-wire-in-phoenix-liveview.md

 Temporary assigns make for the smallest payloads (and memory use), but also give you more things to worry about, since the items don't remain in state.

-The component approach comes with a bigger initial payload, which I think is usually acceptable.
+The component approach comes with a bigger initial payload, but since that only happens once, I think it's usually acceptable.
 And it's worth noting that in a real app, there would likely be a lot more statics, and more data in each component, so the relative bulk of the `[1],…,[300]` list would be smaller.

 The update payload is bigger than with temporary assigns, but again, in a real app with more data in each component, the difference to the naive approach would be greater, and the difference to temporary assigns would be smaller.